• Skip to primary navigation

 How to Make Soup from Leftovers

 Don’t worry about having the same thing twice this week.
 Did you know that you can make delicious soup from leftovers?
-It’s so gratifying to make soup from food you already have!
+Leftovers Soup is so fun to make and helps you use what you have.

-Soup is a wonderfully frugal, potentially delicious meal to serve your family.
-It’s comforting.
-It’s easy on the budget.
-And there are so many different soups to make, you can never tire of it!
+Soup is a great comfort food that’s easy on the budget.
+There are so many different soups to make, you can never tire of it!

-Soup making is an art and science that’s been practiced for centuries.
-It’s a humble meal that is easily stretched to feed a crowd, and it’s super frugal, particularly when made with ingredients that might otherwise go to waste.
+When you make soup from leftovers, you’ve got a humble meal that is easily stretched to feed a crowd, and it’s super frugal, particularly when made with ingredients that might otherwise go to waste.
+It takes just minutes to prep!

 In a pinch of desperate times, like a zombie apocalypse, sure, you might toss leftovers in a soup pot, willy-nilly, but for most of us who want to enjoy our meals and who want our kids actually to eat the soups we prepare, a little care is in order.